BeneStrahm/pyLEK/README.md

 2. import modules, z.B: from helper import pyExtras

 # IV.
 Linked Repositories (Submodules)
 The repository is using linked repositories created by third-party authors.
-In order to setup these submodules check out https://git-scm.com/book/en/v2/Git-Tools-Submodules
+In order to setup new submodules check out https://git-scm.com/book/en/v2/Git-Tools-Submodules

 ## a) robbievanleeuwen/feastruct
 Structural finite element analysis, the pythonic way, see https://github.com/robbievanleeuwen/feastruct/